harness/developer-hub/docs/platform/13_Templates/template.md

 ## Template YAML

-You can use the Harness visual or YAML editors to create your Templates.
+You can use the Harness visual or YAML editors to create your templates.

 ![](./static/template-15.png)